They're considerable, when it comes to taxes

 The IRS sets limits on how much you can contribute to your IRA each year.
-In 2017, you can contribute up to $5,500 if you’re under the age of 50 or $6,500 if you’re 50 or older.
+In 2019, you can contribute up to $6,000 if you’re under the age of 50 or $7,000 if you’re 50 or older.
 Why do you get an extra $1,000 if you’re 50 and older?
 The IRS calls these catch-up contributions.
-If you find yourself running low on retirement funds heading into retirement, you can “catch up” by contributing more.
+If you’re of an age when there are fewer years ahead of you than behind you until retirement, and your account balance isn’t where you’d like it to be, you can “catch up” by contributing more into your account.

-IRA contributions might be tax deductible depending on the type of IRA you have.
-Roth IRA contributions are not tax deductible, but contributions to a Traditional IRA are generally tax deductible at the state and federal level.
+IRA contributions might be tax-deductible depending on the type of IRA you have.
+Roth IRA contributions are not tax-deductible, but contributions to a traditional IRA generally are, at the state and federal level.

-If you have a Roth, here’s the other important thing about tracking your contributions: Because your contributions are already taxed before they enter a Roth IRA, you can withdraw those contributions at any time without a penalty or paying taxes on the funds again.
+If you have a Roth, here’s the other important thing about tracking your contributions: Because your contributions are already taxed before they enter a Roth IRA, you can withdraw those contributions (or, strictly speaking, an amount equivalent to them) at any time without a penalty or paying taxes on the funds again.

 Traditional IRAs are more complicated.
-You can withdraw non-deductible contributions tax and penalty free at any time, but other contributions are hit with taxes and penalties if taken before age 59½ unless certain exceptions apply.
+You can withdraw non-deductible contributions tax- and penalty-free at any time, but other contributions are hit with taxes and penalties if taken before age 59½.
+Certain exceptions apply in certain circumstances.

 How They Affect Taxes

-When deciding between a Traditional or Roth IRA, the earnings portion is where you should put the most thought.
-Do you believe that your earnings will be considerably higher once you reach retirement age?
+When deciding between a traditional or Roth IRA, the earnings portion is where you should put the most thought.
+Do you believe that your earnings will be considerably higher once you reach retirement age—along with your tax bracket?
 If you do, a Roth IRA might be a better choice.

 The reason: Paying taxes at your current tax rate might be a smaller tax burden than waiting until later in life when you’re in a higher tax bracket.
 Also, if you believe that state and federal governments will increase tax rates in the future, you might want to pay the taxes at the current rates.

-In addition, Traditional IRAs mandate required minimum distributions starting at age 70½.
-You will pay taxes on those RMDs and they can raise your tax bracket.
+Important: Traditional IRAs mandate required minimum distributions (RMDs) starting at age 70½.
+Counting as taxable income, they can bump you into a higher tax bracket.